-(g) Trade and other receivables
+g.
+Trade and other receivables

 Trade and other receivables relate to outstanding settlements as well as accrued income in relation to interest and dividends receivable.
 Trade receivables are generally due for settlement within 30 days.
-Details regarding the accounting policy for the impairment of receivables is provided at note(1)(m).
+Impairment of receivables is assessed using a simplified expected credit loss (ECL) model allocating an overall expected credit loss rate to each group of receivables.
+Further information regarding the ECL assessment is included in note 6.

-(h) Trade and other payables
+h.
+Trade and other payables